Suraj Mapa: Acting career

 Mapa started his acting career in 2000 with the television serial Mage Sanda Oba directed by Prasanna Vithanage.
 He was starring the main role, which gained him large popularity and also selected for Upcoming Actor award in year 2002.

-During the very early stage of his carrier, he appeared in the serial Suriya Daruwo in 2002, which made him popular.
+During the very early stage of his career, he appeared in the serial Suriya Daruwo in 2002, which made him popular.
 He was also nominated as the Best Upcoming Actor in 2003, for the lead role in the serial Olu directed by Shirly P. Delankawala which made his turning point in the career.
 In the serial, he was starring a role of a young English Teacher named "Asanka".
 Later he won the award for the Most Popular Actor in both Sumathi Awards and Raigam Tele'es awards in 2005 and 2006 for the role.
 In 2005, he won the award for the most popular Sri Lankan actor in the UAE.
 Then he acted in the serial Pooja directed by Eranga Senarathne.
 In the serial, he played the role "Nirmala", a famous Writer who was leading a battle to save his child and the family.

 With that success, he played several lead roles particularly as the lover in the serials such as; Sapumali, Poojasanaya, Ridee Siththam, Sepalika, Muthu Wessak, and Mage Sanda Oba.
 In 2016, he acted in the serial Kalu Araliya by performing multiple roles as famous actor Vishwa Disanayaka, servant Muni and a disabled person.
 Then he was nominated for the best actor award for the serial as well.
 In 2017, he acted in the sci-fi serial Lokantharayo directed by Thushara Thennakon, where Mapa screened dual roles.
 In the same year, he appeared in the popular crime serial Haara Kotiya where he played the role of gang leader "Nepolion".
 In 2018, he acted in the serial Amuthu Rasikaya with the role of "Vijitha", where he obtained award nominations.

 Mapa started his film career with a supportive role in 2004 comedy film, Clean Out directed by Roy de Silva.
 He also acted in Belgium film Semi Tower.
 He acted in the film Sikuru Hathe directed by Giriraj Kaushalya, which became a blockbuster hit and became the highest-grossing film in 2007.
 In 2019, he appeared in the film Uththara.

 Apart from television serials and films, he also acted in several single episode teledrama such as Sansara Sewanali - Podi Hamuduruwo and Thunkal Sihinaya as well the telefilm Mathaka Sihina.